RedHatInsights/ansible-collections-insights/docs/insights_register.md

 This module will check the current registration status, unregister if needed, and then register the insights client (and update the display_name if needed)

+## DEPRECATED
+Please note that `insights_register` is **deprecated**:
+- To be removed in version: 2.0.0
+- Why: Its functionalities are now provided in a simpler way by the "rhc" system role.
+- Alternative: The "rhc" system role.

 ## Requirements
 (none)